github/docs/content/actions/use-cases-and-examples/building-and-testing/building-and-testing-go.md

----
+[---
-title: Building and testing Go
+title: Building and testing Rust
-intro: You can create a continuous integration (CI) workflow to build and test your Go project.
+intro: You can create a continuous integration (CI) workflow to build and test your Rust project.
 versions:
   fpt: '*'
   ghes: '*'